IVenzon/PlanetFlip-Where-It-Goes/README.md

-# ENG 100D A00 Project Group C - Winter 2025 | PlanetFlip: Where It Goes
+# ENG 100D A00 Winter 2025
+# Project Group C | PlanetFlip: Where It Goes

 ## Team Members: